 If Dawn's facility is a potential disposal site, the Spokane Tribe's "rights and concerns" must yet be considered.
 In the context of trust resources, those "rights and concerns" include the following.
 What are the impacts the DMC site and the additional FUSRAP waste will have on Reservation resources?
 Will the quality or quantity of these waters be impacted in any way by the proposed alternative?
 What impacts will result to Reservation fish and wildlife?
 To cultural resources?
+What socio-economic impacts will be felt by the Spokane Tribe due to the importation of radioactive waste for disposal next to its Reservation and adjacent to critical waters?
 What are the likely human health impacts if the FUSRAP waste in Dawn's impoundment contaminates the deep aquifer?
 What will be required as mitigation should this occur?
 Shouldn't the condition and integrity of the specific disposal cell at the facility be taken into account in order to complete this analysis?
 Have there been irreversible and irretrievable commitments of Tribal resources?
-How would a Tribal natural resource damage action under CERCLA for harm to Reservation resources affect the cost analyses contained in the SLAPS and HISS EE/CA documents?
+How would a Tribal natural resource damage action under CERCLA for harm to Reservation resources affect the cost analyses contained in the SLDS and FS/PP documents?
 Does the federal government's trust responsibility over Tribal trust resources permit the disposal of FUSRAP materials at Dawn's site?
 These questions must be answered and a more meaningful opportunity for Tribal consultation presented before USACE commits to a course which may lead to further injury of Tribal trust resources.